org-arl/UnderwaterAcoustics.jl/docs/src/tut_turing.md

 ## Probabilistic model

-We use some very loose uniform priors for `ρ`, `c` and `δ`, and etimate the transmission loss using the same model 𝒴, as used in the data generation, but without information on the actual seabed parameters.
+We use some very loose uniform priors for `ρ`, `c` and `δ`, and estimate the transmission loss using the same model 𝒴, as used in the data generation, but without information on the actual seabed parameters.
 We assume that the measurements of transmission loss are normally distributed around the modeled transmission loss, with a covariance of 0.5 dB.

 We define the probabilistic model as a [`Turing.jl`](https://github.com/TuringLang/Turing.jl) model: